Are you looking for crochet border patterns and edgings for a crochet project like a baby blanket, afghan or throw blanket? Look no further!

 Camel Stitch Blanket Border Pattern

-This camel stitch border is great to add a clean finished look to any blanket or afghan!
+This camel stitch border uses the half double crochet (sdc) to add a clean finished look to any blanket or afghan!
 No exact stitch count is needed to use this border, so you’ll get a wide crochet border every time with no worrying about counting.

 Find the camel border pattern from Winding Road Crochet with a free written tutorial and video lesson.